- HMS Community Values

 The Harvard Longwood Campus shuttle (M2) is managed by MASCO (Medical, Academic, and Scientific Community Organization) and operated by the Paul Revere Transportation Company.
 The service runs Monday through Saturday between Vanderbilt Hall and Johnston Gate at the main campus in Harvard Square.
 Students at HMS, HSPH, HSDM, GSAS, DMS, HBS, and FAS, as well as Harvard University officers and staff, need only swipe their University ID card to ride the bus for free.
 Other Harvard University graduate students must either purchase tickets at the M2 ticket offices or add value to their Crimson Cash account (which is accessed by their Harvard ID) at the Crimson Cash Web site at www.cash.harvard.edu.
 Riders who are not affiliated with the University must also purchase tickets or Crimson Cash cards.
 No cash fares are accepted.

 The University Health Services Clinic for the Longwood Campus is located in Vanderbilt Hall and accessible from the entrance at 275 Longwood Avenue.
 All Harvard students are eligible to use the services of the University Health Services.
 The hours are 9:00 a.m. to 5:00 p.m.
 Monday through Friday.
-The clinic is open until 6:30 p.m. on Mondays and Thursdays.
+The clinic is open until 6:30 p.m. on Mondays and Thursdays during the academic year.
 The telephone number for appointments and further information is 617-432-1370.
 For health insurance information, please call Harvard University Group Health Program at 617-495-2008.
 After-hours or emergency medical needs can be addressed by calling 617-495-5711.

 Complimentary taxi service to the main UHS Urgent Care clinic in Holyoke Center on the Cambridge campus is available to students with urgent health-related concerns when the UHS Longwood clinic is closed.
 UHS taxi vouchers may be obtained at the Vanderbilt Hall security desk.
 The Holyoke Center Urgent Care Service then provides taxi vouchers for the return trip to Vanderbilt Hall.